Skip to main content

 Run with destination IPs

-It specifies the IPs that interrupt the traffic.
+IP addresses of the services that interrupt the traffic.
 Tune it by using the IP_ADDRESSES environment variable.

 # it injects the chaos into the egress traffic for specific IPs/hosts